LeMei/HapticLLaMA/README.md

 ---

 ## 📖 Introduction
-**HapticLLaMA** is a multimodal sensory language model that interprets vibration signals into descriptions in a given sensory, emotional, or associative category**.
+**HapticLLaMA** is a multimodal sensory language model that interprets vibration signals into descriptions in a given sensory, emotional, or associative category.
 HapticLLaMA is trained in two stages: (1) supervised fine-tuning using the LLaMA architecture with LoRA-based adaptation, and (2) fine-tuning via reinforcement learning from human feedback (RLHF).